25prabhu10/notes/docs/Languages/HTML/Modern_Image_Delivery_Techniques.md

   > WebM is a relatively new file format and WebM videos are much smaller than MP4 videos

   ::: warning

-  Not all browsers support WebM so it makes sense to generate both.
+  Not all browsers support WebM so it makes sense to generate both
   :::

 - Usage: